blakebrandon-hub/Group-Progress-Tracker/README.md

 * Once logged in, click "Create Board" on the navbar.
 You will be prompted to enter a board title, description and to choose if the board is private.

-* You will be redirected to your first board.
-From here you can edit board details, delete the board, add collaborators, create groups, create tickets and comment on those tickets.

 **Board Creator Privileges**

 * Edit board privacy